|Nutritional Guidelines (per serving)|

 This vegan chocolate fudge recipe may be deceptively simple, but the end result is absolutely delicious.
-I can't claim that this recipe is at all healthy (it is fudge, after all, and the main ingredients are margarine, sugar, and chocolate!), but it sure does taste good!
-And, since it is completely dairy-free and vegan, it is also lower in fat than other fudge recipes and is cholesterol-free.
+I can't claim that this recipe is at all healthy (it is fudge, after all, and the main ingredients are margarine, sugar, and chocolate), but it sure does taste good!
+And, since it is completely dairy-free and vegan, it is also lower in fat than other fudge recipes, and is cholesterol-free.
 This vegan fudge recipe is also completely gluten-free.
-But again, don't that any of that means that it is exactly healthy!
+But again, none of that means it is exactly healthy.

 Gather the ingredients.

 First, lightly grease a 5-by-9-inch loaf pan using a little bit of the vegan margarine.

 Place the rest of the remaining vegan margarine, the sugar, cocoa, vanilla, and the soy milk in a heatproof mixing bowl or the upper part of a double broiler.
 Place the bowl or broiler over simmering water and stir until the vegan margarine is fully melted and the mixture is completely smooth.